 Term Definition 2-phase Commit 2-phase commit protocol is an atomic commitment protocol for distributed systems.
-It consists of ACID A set of properties (Atomicity, Consistency, Isolation, Durability) guaranteeing that transactions as Cache A high-speed access area that can be either a reserved section of main memory or storage device.
-Garbage Collection Garbage collection is the recovery of storage that is being used by an application when that applica- Hazelcast Cluster A virtual environment formed by Hazelcast members communicating with each other in the cluster Hazelcast Partitions Memory segments containing the data.
+It consists of t ACID A set of properties (Atomicity, Consistency, Isolation, Durability) guaranteeing that transactions as Cache A high-speed access area that can be either a reserved section of main memory or storage device.
+Garbage Collection Garbage collection is the recovery of storage that is being used by an application when that application Hazelcast Cluster A virtual environment formed by Hazelcast members communicating with each other in the cluster Hazelcast Partitions Memory segments containing the data.
 Hazelcast is built-on the partition concept, it uses partition IMDG An in-memory data grid (IMDG) is a data structure that resides entirely in memory, and is distrib Invalidation The process of marking an object as being invalid across the distributed cache.
 Java heap Java heap is the space that Java can reserve and use in memory for dynamic memory allocation.
 A LRU, LFU LRU and LFU are two of eviction algorithms.
 LRU is the abbreviation for Least Recently Used.
 It Member A Hazelcast instance.
 Depending on your Hazelcast usage, it can refer to a server or a Java virtual Multicast A type of communication where data is addressed to a group of destination nodes simultaneously.
 Near Cache A caching model.
-When near cache is enabled, an object retrieved from a remote node is put into $\mathbf{NoSQL}$ "Not Only SQL".
-A database model that provides a mechanism for storage and retrieval of data th Race Condition This condition occurs when two or more threads can access shared data and they try to change it a RSA An algorithm developed by Rivest, Shamir and Adleman to generate, encrypt and decrypt keys for Serialization Process of converting an object into a stream of bytes in order to store the object or transmit it to Split Brain Split brain syndrome, in a clustering context, is a state in which a cluster of nodes gets divided (or Transaction Means a sequence of information exchange and related work (such as data store updating) that is t
+When near cache is enabled, an object retrieved from a remote node is put into t \mathbf{NoSQL} "Not Only SQL".
+A database model that provides a mechanism for storage and retrieval of data th OSGI Formerly known as the Open Services Gateway initiative, it describes a modular system and a serv Race Condition This condition occurs when two or more threads can access shared data and they try to change it a RSA An algorithm developed by Rivest, Shamir and Adleman to generate, encrypt and decrypt keys for Serialization Process of converting an object into a stream of bytes in order to store the object or transmit it to Split Brain Split brain syndrome, in a clustering context, is a state in which a cluster of nodes gets divided (or Transaction Means a sequence of information exchange and related work (such as data store updating) that is t